avidas/reliability-demo/README.md

     launchctl load ~/Library/LaunchAgents/homebrew.mxcl.kibana.plist
 ```

-Then navigate to http://localhost:5601/ in your browser
+Then navigate to http://localhost:5601/ in your browser to make sure that Kibana is running.

 #### Check out v0.3.0 of the repo